 You may be left with two openings to your new room: the original from the hallway, and a second where a reception room window used to be when it overlooked the side return.
 If so, a bank of kitchen cabinetry – possibly including a fridge-freezer – can be an effective use of the wall space in between.
 Alternatively, why not include open shelving or a mixture of shelves and closable units?
 This is where good kitchen planning comes in.

-9. You might end up replacing all the downstairs flooring
+Replace all the downstairs flooring

 A continuous floor finish throughout will help the new room feel as large as possible.
 You could even opt for the same flooring in the front reception rooms and hall to create a fuss-free look and expansive feel across the ground floor.
 If you take the latter option, bear in mind that what you choose needs to stand up to foot traffic throughout, be easy to maintain and suitable for all of the individual zones.

-10. You can add character without breaking the budget
+Add character without breaking the budget

 Architectural details can drive up your costs, so if you're extending on a budget, you might want to look for ways of saving money.
 You may want to keep wall finishes the same in the newly extended space, but a different look for the wall of the side return can make the room look less boxy.